editor-bootstrap/vim-bootstrap/.github/CONTRIBUTING.md

 * Make small pull requests.
 The smaller, the faster to review and the more likely it will be merged soon.
 * Don't make changes unrelated to your PR.
 Maybe there are typos on some comments, maybe refactoring would be welcome on a function... but if that is not related to your PR, please make *another* PR for that.
 * Split big pull requests into multiple small ones.
 An incremental change will be faster to review than a huge PR.
-* Don't forget to generate a new bindata.go using `make generate-bindata`.

 ## Maintainers